Is the Epstein-Barr Virus Test?

-- swollen lymph glands
+- swollen lymph nodes

 - stiff neck

-How Is the Test Performed?
+Is the Test Performed?

 Blood is drawn from a vein, usually on the inside of your elbow.
-The blood draw involves the following steps:
+The procedure

 - The puncture site is cleaned with an antiseptic.

 to make your vein swell with blood.

-- A needle is gently inserted into the vein to collect blood in an attached vial or tube.
+- A needle is gently inserted into your vein to

 - The elastic band is removed from your arm.